 Les Miles, a national championship-winning former coach at Louisiana State and Oklahoma State, was named the head coach of the University of Kansas football team on November 18, 2018.

-Miles brings to Lawrence 142 victories, a BCS national championship, two SEC titles, 109 NFL Draft picks, including 21 First Round selections, in 35-plus years of college coaching, the most career wins of anyone who has coached football at Kansas in the modern era.
+Upon arriving in Lawrence, Miles had 142 victories, a BCS national championship, two SEC titles, 109 NFL Draft picks, including 21 First Round selections, in 35-plus years of college coaching, the most career wins of anyone who has coached football at Kansas in the modern era.

 During his tenure at LSU, Miles coached an SEC-leading 69 NFL draft picks, 13 of them first-round selections.
 He coached 22 first-team All-Americans and 11 players who won national awards.
 He is the second-winningest coach in LSU history in overall wins (112) and SEC regular-season wins (63).

 In the classroom, more than 240 players earned degrees under Miles and during his tenure, LSU Football’s graduation rate ranked as high as No. 2 in the SEC multiple times.
 As part of LSU’s Project Graduation established in 2010, more than 30 players who had left school without a degree returned to earn their college diploma before Miles left in 2016.
 Nearly 190 LSU players were named to the SEC Academic Honor Roll during Miles’ time there.

 Miles went to LSU after a four-year tenure as head coach at Oklahoma State.
 The OSU program he took over in 2001 had registered only one winning season since 1988.
 The Cowboys went 4-7 his first year, then had three-straight winning seasons (8-5, 9-4, 7-5).
 He led OSU to three-straight bowl games, a first for the program since 1983-85.